-Anti-Social Behaviour (Online)
+Anti-Social Behaviour (eLearning)

 Dealing with anti-social behaviour as a private landlord or agent can be stressful, time consuming and often costly.
 Low level anti-social behaviour such as smoking cannabis, noise nuisance or incorrect disposal of rubbish can be tricky to manage and eradicate.
 Higher level anti-social behaviour such as harassment, abuse or using the property for elicit purposes can destroy lives and livelihoods.

 This course is explains the law on this emotive topic and provides examples of how best to protect yourself and your property from ASB.

 - How to identify ASB including legal definitions and the law

 - How to prevent ASB by sound referencing, a strong tenancy agreement and anticipating problems

 - Non-legal remedies for dealing with ASB including negotiation, mediation and gathering evidence

 - Legal Remedies for dealing with ASB including S21, S8 grounds 14 and 7a and Injunctions to Prevent Nuisance and Annoyance (IPNAs)